-By Bell: When discussing the Florida keys, people tend to think about the chain of islands south of Miami, like Key West.
+When discussing the Florida keys, people tend to think about the chain of islands south of Miami, like Key West.
 But there are keys all over the state.
-The term key is derived from the Spanish word cayo, which means small island, and Cedar Key, on the west coast of Florida, 134 miles north of Tampa, embodies small island life.
-We visited for the first time in March, 2017, during our winter stint as snowbirds working remotely from Florida, and really enjoyed it.
-Here are some of our best tips for visiting Cedar Key, which is a wonderful place to getaway from the grind of city living.
+The term key derives from the Spanish word cayo, meaning small island.
+Cedar Key, on the Gulf coast of Florida, 134 miles north of Tampa, embodies small island life.
+It offers a tranquil getaway from the grind of city living

 Things to do in Cedar Key, Florida